OpenProteinAI/openprotein-docs/src/index.md

 ## Walkthrough

-This section provides step-by-step guides and tutorials to demonstrate the capabilities of the OpenProtein.AI platform and its features.The walkthroughs are accompanied by demo datasets that can be used to explore the platform.
+Deep dive into our platform and its offerings through step-by-step guides and tutorials.The walkthroughs are accompanied by demo datasets that can be used to explore the platform.
 Explore the demo datasets, walkthroughs, and tutorials:

 * [Demo dataset](./demo-datasets-page.md)
 * [Walkthrough: ML-guided mutagenesis and sequence-to-function modeling](./mutagenesis-page.md)